The Experience and Promise of Brown v. Board of Education: Clayton Community Conversations

 Night 2 (January 24): Parents, alumni, and teachers shared their personal perspectives and experiences in the Clayton School District.
 They spoke about what our schools and classrooms feel like – academically, socially, and emotionally – and about what they carry forward with them.
 While no story is the same, it is this that connects us.
 View the questions and answers from this session.

 Night 3 (February 11): With the historical and legal background (Night 1) humanized by community voices (Night 2), we addressed who we are and where we go from here (Night 3).
 Following a brief presentation on regional demographics and Clayton Board of Education leadership over time, the remainder and majority of the evening was spent on table conversations about our future.
-View the questions and answers from this session.
+View the questions, answers, and community input from this session.

 Each night's summary includes a link to contributions by a CSD alumna.
 Please take a look!